Our Services

 Q2: Why is it proposed to implement title registration on newly granted land first?

 A: The implementation of title registration on newly granted land is relatively straightforward.
-The task of preparing an amendment bill (“Amendment Bill”) for implementing title registration on new land is simpler.
+The task of preparing an amendment bill for implementing title registration on new land is simpler.
 This will help speed up the preparatory work for the implementation of a title registration system in Hong Kong, which will enable the public and industry practitioners to enjoy the benefits of the new system earlier.

-The “new land first” proposal will enable the Land Registry to focus its resources on setting up a title registration system for new land and gain experience from running the title registration system.
+The “new land first” proposal will enable the Land Registry to focus its resources on setting up a title registration system for new land and gain experience from operating the title registration system.
 Also, implementing title registration on new land will have a demonstrative effect and help build support for the extension of the new registration system to existing LRO land.

 The Land Registry has forged consensus with the key stakeholders on first implementing title registration on newly granted land (meaning land granted by the Government after a specific date), i.e. the “new land first” proposal.
-The proposal was presented to the Panel on Development of the LegCo on 19 December 2022 and gained general support.
-The Land Registry is working on the legislative amendments to the LTO to implement the proposal and the target is to introduce the Amendment Bill into the LegCo in 2024.
-The Registry will continue to engage key stakeholders to work out the implementation details and to undertake other preparatory work.
+The proposal was presented to the Panel on Development of the Legislative Council (“LegCo”) on 19 December 2022 and 24 January 2025 gained general support.
+The Registration of Titles and Land (Miscellaneous Amendments) Bill 2025 (“Amendment Bill”) amending the LTO was gazetted on 28 February 2025.
+The Amendment Bill was introduced into the LegCo for the First Reading on 19 March 2025.
+A Bills Committee has been formed to scrutinize the Amendment Bill from April 2025 and completed the clause-by-clause examination of the Amendment Bill in July 2025.
+The Amendment Bill (with the Committee Stage Amendments moved by the government) was passed after the Second and Third Readings of the Amendment Bill at the LegCo meeting held on 25 September 2025.
+The Land Registry is working on the subsidiary legislation required to be made under the amended LTO.
+In consultation with key stakeholders, the target is to table the subsidiary legislation at the LegCo in the first half of 2026 for scrutiny.
+The Registry will continue to engage key stakeholders to work out the implementation details and to undertake other preparatory work including publicity and professional education programmes.

 Q3: If the “new land first” proposal is adopted, will the current deeds registration system and the new title registration system run in parallel indefinitely?